Middle School Athletics

 Team Selections and Ability Splits

-girls-soccerWhile most of our sports can only accommodate a single team composed of students in Grades 6, 7 and 8, some sports have enough interest to warrant the creation of multiple teams.
-Currently those sports with multiple teams include boys’ and girls’ soccer, boys’ and girls’ basketball, and, in some years, baseball.
+While most of our sports can only accommodate a single team composed of students in Grades 6, 7, and 8, some sports have enough interest to warrant the creation of multiple teams.
+Currently, those sports with multiple teams include boys’ and girls’ soccer, boys’ and girls’ basketball.
 For these sports, we will conduct a tryout the first week of the season.
-All students in grades 6, 7 and 8 will have an opportunity to try out for our “A” team.
-The A team will include the highest-skilled and more experienced athletes regardless of age.
-Students who do not make the A team will comprise the B team or they may elect another interscholastic sport, the drama option, or the Wellness Program (numbers permitting for all).
+All students in grades 6, 7, and 8 will have an opportunity to try out for our “A” team.
+The A team will include the highest-skilled and most experienced athletes regardless of age.
+Students who do not make the A team will comprise the B team.

 All students will be placed on a team and participate in games.
-For reasons of safety, competitiveness and sportsmanship, playing time may not always be equal for all athletes in all games.
+For reasons of safety, competitiveness, and sportsmanship, playing time may not always be equal for all athletes in all games.
 We hope that over the duration of the season each player will have opportunities to participate significantly in games and make contributions to the team.

 Game Day Information, Schedules and Cancellations

-cross-countryThe Middle School Athletics website is updated as games are canceled, added and changed.
+The Middle School Athletics website is updated as games are canceled, added and changed.
 Check the Calendar on this website for game times and locations, information about fields and courts, and—if the the game is away—return-to-campus bus times.
 The website is the most up-to-date place to access game day information.

 If the weather is questionable, cancellations will be posted on the website by noon.
 When games are canceled, teams still practice indoors.
 Directions to opponents’ schools are available on this website